Letter of Credit Process

 - It acts as a surety.
 Therefore, this assures that the payment will be made upon the submission of documents agreed in the issued MT700 T&Cs.

-- It allows the buyer to purchase goods without making advance payment towards the seller.
+- It allows the buyer to purchase goods without making advance payments towards the seller.

 - Assures the buyer that the supplier will meet all the terms of the issued MT700.